Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Back in 2005 when I was a Peace Corps volunteer in Uzbekistan, a good friend of mine from my study abroad days in Scotland sent me some DVDs (remember those?) of “Long Way Round” – a 2004 show about Ewan McGregor and his good friend Charley Boorman riding their motorcycles around the world from London to New York “the long way round” through Eastern Europe, Central Asia, Russia, and over to the US.

-My friend knew I loved travel dearly and since they rode through Central Asia where I was at that time, he thought it would be fun for me to watch those DVDs.
+My friend knew I loved travel dearly.
+And since they rode through Central Asia where I was at that time, he thought it would be fun for me to watch those DVDs.

-He was right; not only did I love that show hugely, but I loved the next one they filmed a few years later in 2007.
+He was right; not only did I love that show hugely.
+But I loved the next one they filmed a few years later in 2007.
 “Long Way Down”– where they again rode their motorcycles but this time from the top of Scotland down to South Africa.

 The ardent traveler in me was always so nourished and inspired by watching those documented adventures!

 BUT… it was also around 2007 that my own unresolved relational trauma history finally “caught up with me”.
-The next decade or so was spent doing really important adventuring on the interior plane versus out in the external world.
+The next decade or so was spent doing really important adventuring.
+On the interior plane versus out in the external world.

 I forgot about those DVDs.
 I couldn’t even let myself contemplate adventures like that.
 Things felt so painful inside of me, so barely held together.